FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/fhe-operation.md

 For standard FHE operations (not decryption):

 1. **Update ciphertext registry** with the new encrypted result

-2. **Complete the operation cycle** without revealing any encrypted values
+At this point **the operation cycle is completed**, preserving the confidentiality of all encrypted values

 ---